GemeenteNijmegen/os-remote-sensing/README.md

 can be visualized in QGIS or similar commercial GIS-software.

 R: Define the neighbourhood code(s) in the neighbourhood.xlsx file.
-You may either use your own aerial photo or extract the region from the main (119GB) aerail photo of the Netherlands.
+You may either use your own aerial photo (must included infrared-band) or extract the region from the main (119GB) aerail photo of the Netherlands.
 You may use ecw or tif as file-format.
 Please verify and adjust settings in '00_init_batch_run.R'

 Run the procedure via '00_init_batch_run.R'

-Python:
+Python: Define the neighbourhood code(s) in the neighbourhood.csv file.
+You may either use your own aerial photo (must included infrared-band) or extract the region from the main (119GB) aerail photo of the Netherlands.
+You may use ecw as file-format.
+Please verify and adjust settings in 'start.py'

+Run the procedure via 'start.py'

 ## Requirements
 Hardware : CPU I7, RAM 16GB (or similar)